Easy Guide to Piazza del Popolo Spectacular Square in Rome

 Thankfully, Piazza del Popolo is one of those squares that sooner or later you will cross, whether you are staying in Rome for four days or even only one day.
 Close to the metro, right at the feet of the Pincio terrace, one of Rome’s coolest viewpoints, giving access to the three shopping streets of the Tridente area, Piazza del Popolo is an unmissable central hub and historically one of the most important entrances to the city if you were coming from the north.

-Our simple guide to Piazza del Popolo aims at making it easy for you to explore this landmark of Rome so that you don’t just cross through and miss important masterpieces that you will regret later.
+Our simple guide to Piazza del Popolo aims to make it easy for you to explore this landmark of Rome so that you don’t just cross through and miss important masterpieces that you will regret later.

 What to see in Piazza del Popolo